psau-edu-sa/se3131-practical-project-mlt/README.md

+## Team members
+Taif Ali Alghamdi, 442051065
+Lamia Shaleh Alonaydhil, 442051339
+Manar Shaleh Alonaydhil, 442050540

-# Formal specification for a traffic lights using petri net
+## Formal specification for a traffic lights using petri net
 Using Petri net, we gonna formalize the following system:

 We have a traffic intersection that regulates the flow of four different lanes